 Updates and News

-Fall 2015 PhD Opportunity: Forest biogeochemistry & microbial ecology.
-I am seeking a highly qualified and motivated PhD student to develop dissertation projects focusing on how climate change, via its impacts on microbial communities and processes, alter forest nutrient fluxes and forest ecosystem services (e.g. water purification and carbon storage).
-More information here.
+Welcome to Adam Noel!
+Starting in Fall 2015, Adam will be developing dissertation projects focusing on how climate change, via its impacts on microbial communities and processes, alter forest nutrient fluxes and forest ecosystem services (e.g. water purification and carbon storage).

 Congrats to PhD student Stephanie Juice on her NSF GRFP!